gjmolter/raspberrypi-led-morse-code/README.md

 # GJMRaspberryPiLEDBlink
-Blink a LED light using Raspberry Pi's GPIO
+Convert text to Morse Code and Blink a LED light using Raspberry Pi's GPIO

 #### CRAFTING THE CIRCUIT
 To craft the circuit you will need